is-a-dev/docs/src/useful/faq.md

 6. **Open a pull request** from your forked repo.
 7. **Wait for approval and merging** by a maintainer.

-> 💡 Keep an eye on your pull request — we may request changes before merging.
+> 💡 Keep an eye on your pull request, we may request changes before merging.